morg1207/rb1_ros2_description/README.md

     Note: The simulation takes about 1 min to start, so wait for it to start.

 ##  Controller activation
-    The following steps must be followed to activate the controllers:
+    The following steps must be followed to activate the controller for elevator:
             -STEP 1 : Execute the following command

                     command :            ros2 control load_controller --set-state start elevator_effort_controller